Skip to main content

 }

-The folder name will be used as the routeId, so make sure the folder name is unique and does not contain any special characters.
+The folder name will be used as the routeId, so ensure the folder name is unique and does not contain any special characters.

 info

-Check the routing system document to learn more about the routing system.
+Refer to the routing system documentation to learn more about EverShop's routing system.

 EverShop allows you to create middleware functions for each page.
-For example, you can create a middleware to check for the page availability before rendering the page.
-You can create many middleware functions as you need.
+For example, you can create middleware to check page availability before rendering the content.
+You can create as many middleware functions as needed for each page.

-To differentiate between the middleware functions and the React components, the middleware function files should be all lowercase.
-For example, the index.js file is a middleware function.
+To differentiate between middleware functions and React components, middleware function files should use all lowercase naming.
+For example, index.js is a middleware function.

 info

-Check the middleware system document to learn more about the middleware system.
+Refer to the middleware system documentation to learn more about EverShop's middleware system.

-In some cases, you may need to use the same middleware functions in multiple pages.
-For example, you may need to use the same middleware function for the productEdit and productCreate pages.
-In this case, you can create a special folder productEdit+productCreate in the pages/admin folder and put the middleware function in this folder.
-All middleware function in this folder will be executed in both pages.
+Sometimes you may need to use the same middleware functions across multiple pages.
+For example, you might need identical middleware for both the productEdit and productCreate pages.
+In this case, you can create a special folder named productEdit+productCreate in the pages/admin directory and place the shared middleware functions there.
+All middleware functions in this folder will be executed for both pages.

-This special folder does not contain any route file.
-It only contains React components and middleware functions.
+This special shared folder does not contain any route file; it only contains React components and middleware functions.

-The Master components are located in the page folder.
-For example, the General.jsx, Images.jsx and Price.jsx files are React components for the productEdit page.
+Master components are React components located in the page folder.
+For example, General.tsx, Images.tsx, and Price.tsx are React components for the productEdit page.

 const General = () => {